codeclimate/codeclimate-rubocop/config/contents/style/attr.md

-This cop checks for uses of Module#attr.
+Checks for uses of Module#attr.

 ### Example:
     # bad - creates a single attribute accessor (deprecated in Ruby 1.9)